-FAQ: Why do I need a professional to check the text?
+FAQ: Why do you need me, a professional, to check the text?

 A former classroom teacher, I started my freelance proofreading business in January 2017, I began as an Entry Level Member of the Society of Editors and Proofreaders (SfEP) in January 2016.
 Then I upgraded in February 2018 by training and gaining experience as a proofreader.